jeffbr13/benjeffrey.com/cv.md

 - [Hakyll][] for static blogs and websites
 - Nginx and Apache for static hosting

-### Software Engineering Creds
+### other

-Familiar with:

-- Lean and Agile practices
+- familiar with Lean and Agile team-practices
-- Git/Mercurial/Subversion workflows
-- basic Linux server configuration
+- experienced Linux user
-- have attempted running Arch Linux as primary OS (i.e. "tenacity" :-)

 <!-- links -->